renard162/BeeColPy/README.md

 get_status()
 	Returns a tuple with:
-		- Number of iterations executed
+		- Number of complete iterations executed
 		- Number of scout events during iterations
 		- Number of times that NaN protection was activated